By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Dunbar Harbour

+Dunbar might not be the first place you think of when it comes to tourist attractions, but this historic town has a surprising amount of things to see and do.
 As the birthplace of famed conservationist John Muir, Dunbar is proud to have a museum devoted to him as well as a large nature reserve next to Belhaven Beach, and there are a number of superb golden beaches on either side of this section of East Lothian’s coastline.

-The battery had several uses over the years as a weapons store and a military hospital but these days it’s mainly used as an open-air venue for concerts.
+Walking along the 300-year-old harbour walls is like taking a wee trip back in time, as much of the original harbour is still intact, including the Dunbar Battery.
+The battery had several uses over the years as a weapons store and a military hospital, but these days it’s mainly used as an open-air concert venue.

-During the day, tourists are welcome to climb the battlements to view the panoramic views of Dunbar’s coastline and there are information panels throughout the site that explain the harbour’s use as a fishing port and a military base over the years.
+During the day, tourists are welcome to climb the battlements to view the panoramic views of Dunbar’s coastline, and there are information panels throughout the site that explain the harbour’s use as a fishing port and a military base over the years.

-This is a small fortification that’s sadly off-limits to the public, but it’s worth viewing as the easily-defended location is the main reason why the town exists.
-In fact, it’s believed multiple forts have stood on the site for more than 2,000 years.
+An even older historic building is Dunbar Castle, which lies on the opposite end of Victoria Harbour.
+This is a small fortification that’s sadly off-limits to the public, but it’s worth viewing as multiple fortifications have stood on the site for the best part of 2,000 years.

 Hailes Castle